 Material

-The type of material that your bathroom rug is made of can have a significant impact on its placement.
+The type of material your bathroom rug is made of can significantly impact its placement.
 After all, you wouldn't put a sheer white linen rug in your mudroom, would you?

 Absorbent rugs and mats tend to be made of thick materials like cotton or memory foam.
 These materials work well near toilets, showers, sinks, and bathtubs because they help soak excess water.

-But if you're outfitting a larger bathroom with small rugs, it might be better to choose mats made of various materials.
+But if you're outfitting a larger bathroom with small rugs, choosing mats made of various materials might be better.
 Some of the most common materials used in bath rugs include:

 - Cotton